alexc-dft/aim_pot_parser/README.md

 [options]
 -h, --help: display help dialogue
--v, --verbose: enables verbose output
+-v, --verbose: turn on verbose output mode
+-d, --debug: turn on debug mode (for developers only)

 [grid_vectors_input_file]
 Specifies the vectors & their repeats defining the grid.